Flags

 Age range: 2–5

-DfE normal range: 5-20% of income
+Peer percentile + trajectory.
+DfE range: 5-20% of income.

 FTE teachersⓘFull-time equivalent: a measure of workforce size where part-time staff are counted proportionally.